 *Each project will have 3 parts ( .1, .2, .3) and account for 60% of each Project grade, while other participation will make up 40% of each project grade

 Classes are conducted on the premise that regular attendance is expected.
-If students anticipate an absence, they should consult with the instructor individually whenever possible.
+If students anticipate an absence, they should consult with the instructor individually as soon as possible.
 In the event the absence was due to illness or injury, verification from the medical professional treating the illness or injury should be presented to the instructor.
 Kent State University’s School of Art guidelines indicate that final grades should be lowered by one letter grade (10%) after three unexcused absences.
-Additionally, three late arrivals are equivalent to one unexcused absence, as is arriving later than twenty minutes to class.
-Absences and late arrivals will be excused or not at the instructors discretion (appropriate documentation should be provided as necessary) .
+Additionally, three late arrivals or early departures are equivalent to one unexcused absence.
+Anytime after the class is suppose to start will be considered a late.
+Absences and late arrivals/early departures will be excused or not at the instructors discretion (appropriate documentation should be provided as necessary).
 More than five absences is cause for failure of the course.
 Failure to attend the Final is cause for failure of the course.

 University rules and regulations form parameters of individual behavior on and off campus (and online) and follow the normative standards of behavior adhered to by the City of Kent and Kent State University communities.
 By virtue of a student’s enrollment at Kent State University, he/she consents to follow the policies and procedures of the University.
 It is the student’s responsibility and in his/her interest to be familiar with all applicable conduct-related policies (Code of Student Conduct).